fxbriol/fxbriol.github.io/_pages/supervision.md

 ## PhD Students

+***[Update: I am not able to consider any more applications for start in Autumn 2026.
+If you are interested in starting in Autumn 2027, feel free to reach out from end of summer 2026 onwards. ]***

 **What I am looking for:**
 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 Typical students in my group have achieved top grades in mathematics, statistics or computer science undergraduate and postgraduate taught programmes, and have previous research experience through a research thesis or summer research placements.
 I am also very happy to consider applicants with experience in industry.
 Note that I do not typically consider applicants without a MSc (either already completed or in progress).
 Beyond mathematical background and programming abilities, what I value most is students who are driven and passionate about their work.